-TABLE 3-7: POLLUTION PREVENTION AND GOOD HOUSEKEEPING Permit Requirements Planned and Ongoing Activities Must conduct storm water pollution prevention inspections including: bulk fuel facilities including their perimeters and catch basins.
+Permit Requirements Planned and Ongoing Activities Shall continue annual storm water pollution prevention inspections, including: bulk fuel facilities and their perimeters and catch basins.
 The Port will conduct storm water pollution prevention inspections for its facilities.
 Stakeholders will conduct inspections for facilities that are their responsibilities and maintain records of inspections.
+The permittee shall continue implementation of an operation and maintenance (O&M) program intended to prevent or reduce pollutant runoff from Port operations.
+Section 3.8 describes the Port's O&M program.
 Provide an area for the washing of Port owned or operated vehicles that will not result in a discharge to waters of the U.S. Encourage the use of detergent-free methods of vehicle washing and require regular maintenance of the area to ensure wash waters do not enter waters of the U.S. The Port provides an indoor area for washing of Port owned or operated vehicles within the maintenance and cold storage buildings.
 If outdoor washing of vehicles is required, it will be in a designated pervious area with storm water controls to prevent a discharge to waters of the U.S. or the MS4 system.
 The Port does not provide a vehicle washing area to Port Stakeholders.
 If applicable, individual Port Stakeholders maintain their own vehicle washing area and are responsible for proper operation and maintenance of this area.
 The Port Stakeholders ensure proper management practices are adhered to at all times in the respective Stakeholder's vehicle washing area(s).
 Implement a program to identify, monitor, and control pollutants in storm water discharges to the MS4 from: hazardous waste treatment, storage, and disposal facilities that are subject to Emergency Planning and Community Right-to-Know Act (EPCRA) Title III, Section 313; bulk storage facilities; and any other industrial or commercial discharges the Port determines are contributing a substantial pollutant loading to the MS4.
 The program will include priorities and procedures for inspections and establishing and implementing control measures for such discharges.
 The program will also include an inventory listing the facility name, address, nature of business or activity, and Standard Industrial Classification (SIC) code(s) that best reflect the facilities produce or service.
 Two bulk fuel storage facilities at the Port - operated by Menzies Aviation and Marathon - have the potential to contribute pollutant loading to the MS4.
-Industrial dischargers are required to have a program that includes the following: Priorities and procedures for inspections and establishing and implementing control measures for their storm water discharges into the MS4 A self-monitoring program, including the collection of quantitative data on the constituents listed in Permit Part 4.1.2.3.2.
+Industrial dischargers are required to have a program that includes the following: • Priorities and procedures for inspections and establishing and implementing control measures for their storm water discharges into the MS4 • A self-monitoring program, including the collection of quantitative data on the constituents listed in Permit Part 4.1.2.3.2.
 Maintenance and inspection activities for facilities and equipment that have the potential to affect storm water quality will be recorded and kept on file at each respective facility.
 Records will include the name of the person conducting the activity, the date, time, exact place, and description of the activities conducted, as well as findings and follow-up.
-Materials tracking and inventory practices will be continually reviewed and improved so that wastes Operate and maintain storm water structural controls, public streets, roads, parking areas, and cargo storage/staging areas under its jurisdiction in a manner to reduce, to the MEP, discharge of pollutants (including those related to deicing or sanding activities). resulting from overstocking and the disposal of outdated materials can be reduced and/or eliminated (Appendix E).
-In addition, each facility will continue to implement litter control procedures to keep their areas free of debris that might otherwise enter the storm drain.
-This effort is particularly important during spring break up when the accumulated debris of the winter begins melting out of the snow and ice.
+Section 3.11 of this SWMP provides additional details on the Port's Industrial and High Risk Runoff monitoring program.
+Materials tracking and inventory practices will be continually reviewed and improved so that wastes resulting from overstocking and the disposal of outdated materials can be reduced and/or eliminated (Appendix E).